davidbegin/python-in-the-morning/Week3/Thursday/GOALS.md

 - Help people prepare for getting a job
 - Learn some things
 - Review some viewer code
+- Not spill coffee
+- Start organizing and documenting our setup better:
+  - i3
+  - vim
+  - tmux
+  - zsh
+  - st
 - Have Fun!